-Learn how to care for the Golden Pothos!
+Learn how to care for the Pothos!

-In the wild, it is known to overgrow forest floors and tree trunks due to its aerial root system.
-In good indoor conditions, you can expect the Golden Pothos to trail to 10 feet long.
+In the wild, it is known to overgrow forest floors and tree trunks due to its aerial root system which can be used to help it grow vertically in the home up a coir pole.
+In good indoor conditions, you can expect the Pothos to trail to 10 feet long and grow leaves that are 3 feet in length if trained to climb!
 The Pothos is particularly fitting for indoor settings because it is able to filter gaseous toxins like formaldehyde from the air.

 Don’t sweat it.
 Any humidity level will do.

-SYMPTOM: Wilting while potting mix is dry
+SYMPTOM: Wilting plant, dry potting mix

-SYMPTOM: Soft or black stems
+SYMPTOM: Yellowing leaves, black stems